What is Vitamin E and what does it do?

 - Prostate cancer and breast cancer

-Vitamin E can also be a general immune system booster.
+This vitamin can also be a general immune system booster.
 Studies have shown that the topical form can help with blood circulation as well as the prevention blood clots, especially for those individuals battling diabetes.

 Antioxidant Benefits of Vitamin E